 - School of Continuing Studies – LEED Gold

 - Healey Family Student Center – LEED Gold

 - Pedro Arrupe S.J.
 Hall – LEED Gold

 - Ryan Hall and Isaac Hall – LEED Silver

 - John R. Thompson Jr. Intercollegiate Athletics Center – LEED Gold

-- 55 H Street – targeting LEED Platinum
+- 55 H Street – LEED Platinum

 Princeton Green Review